IMPERIAL MOSQUES

-The most famous and the most visited are big imperial mosques in the central area and rightly so.
-The Blue Mosque, opposite Hagia Sophia, with its 6 minarets, is truly an impressive site.
+The most famous and most visited are big imperial mosques in the central area and rightly so.
+The Blue mosque with its 6 minarets, opposite Hagia Sophia, is truly impressive.
 No other Ottoman imperial mosque has 6 minarets.

-The Blue Mosque may be the most famous of all big imperial mosques, but it is the Süleymaniye Mosque that dominates the Istanbul’s skyline.
-When you cross the Galata Bridge from Beyoğlu to Eminönü, this mosque stands out.
-Its size and beauty and its carefully chosen location, from where it dominates the city, are all very impressive.
+The Blue Mosque may be the most famous, but it’s the Süleymaniye Mosque that dominates Istanbul’s skyline.
+When you cross Galata bridge from Beyoğlu to Eminönü, this mosque stands out.
+Its size, beauty and carefully chosen location from where it dominates the city are all very impressive.

-That is just in the very centre of the historical area.
+That is just in the very centre of the historic area.
 However, when you move a bit further away, there are other big imperial mosques and complexes.
-Perhaps, they are not as famous as the two mosques that I’ve just mentioned.
+Perhaps, they are not as popular with tourists as the two mosques that I’ve just mentioned.

-But, that certainly doesn’t mean that they are less impressive or historically important, such as the Şehzade Mosque.
-Suleiman the Magnificent dedicated this mosque to his son Şehzade Mehmed, who died in 1543.
-Despite that fact that I had already been to Istanbul many times in the past, I visited the Şehzade Mosque for the first time now.
+But that certainly doesn’t mean that they are less impressive or historically important, such as the Şehzade mosque.
+Sultan Suleiman the Magnificent dedicated this mosque to his son Mehmed, who died in 1543.
+Despite that fact that I’d already been to Istanbul many times in the past, I visited the Şehzade mosque for the first time now.

-I suspect that most tourist only visit the most famous sites in the central area of Istanbul.
-The city is big, there is so much to see and there is perhaps not enough time to see everything during the usual short weekend stay.
-The most famous sites such as Hagia Sophia, Topkapi Palace, Blue Mosque and Grand Bazaar are all very impressive.
+I suspect that most tourist only visit the famous sites in the most central area of Istanbul.
+The city is big, there is so much to see and perhaps there isn’t enough time to see everything during the usual weekend stay.
+The most famous sites such as Hagia Sophia, Topkapi Palace, Blue Mosque and Grand Bazaar are undoubtedly all very impressive.

 TOPKAPI PALACE

 The Ottoman heritage is so vast in Istanbul, it’s impossible to present everything in one post.
-These magnificent imperial mosques all merit a separate post, the same as the Topkapi Palace, another gem of Ottoman Istanbul, right in the heart of the old city.
+These magnificent imperial mosques all merit a separate post, the same as the Topkapi Palace which is another gem of Ottoman Istanbul, right in the heart of the old city.

-But, the Ottoman legacy is more than just these impressive sites.
+However, the Ottoman legacy is more than just these impressive structures.
 The less famous ones are all over the city.
 They are equally beautiful and historically and culturally important.

 SOKULLU MEHMED PASHA MOSQUE

-Like almost everything else that I mention in this post, I visited the Sokullu Mehmed Pasha Mosque for the first time now.
-Frankly speaking, it was only when I started to make some tentative preparations for my travel in Turkey that I found out about it.
+Like almost everything else that I mention in this post, I visited the Sokullu Mehmed Pasha Mosque for the first time.
+Frankly speaking, it was only when I started to make preparations for my travel across Turkey that I learnt about it.

-Once I read about it and after I saw its location in the old part of Istanbul, a lot became much clearer to me and I understood much more about Sokullu Mehmed Pasha.
+Once I’d read about it and after I’d seen its location in the old part of Istanbul, I understood much more about Sokullu Mehmed Pasha.

-Sokullu Mehmed Pasha was in fact Mehmed Paša Sokolović, a Bosnian Serb born as an Orthodox Christian, but taken by the Ottomans at a young age, under the devşirme system.
+Sokullu Mehmed Pasha was Mehmed Paša Sokolović, a Bosnian Serb born as an Orthodox Christian, but taken by the Ottomans at a young age, under the devşirme system.

 We studied about Sokullu Mehmed Pasha in Serbia, but not very much.
-For sure, the Serbian school system didn’t want to praise his personal success and achievement within the Ottoman empire.
+For sure, the Serbian school system didn’t want to glorify his success and achievement within the Ottoman empire.
 After all, Ottomans enslaved Serbia for nearly 500 years.
-It is understandable that Serbs do not look at that period in their history favourably.
-But, the history is as it is and it can’t be changed.
+It’s understandable that Serbs don’t look at that period in their history favourably.
+But, history is as it is and can’t be changed.

-Also, the fact remains that, for a small boy taken from a Bosnian village at a delicate young age, to become one of the most powerful officials of the Ottoman empire – the Grand Vizier – was truly impressive.
+Also, for a small boy taken from a Bosnian village at a delicate young age to become one of the most powerful officials of the Ottoman empire, Grand Vizier, was truly impressive.

 In fact, it is easily one of the most beautifully decorated mosques that I’ve seen.
 And I’ve seen a lot of them during my travel across Turkey.